-Marta Belcher is an attorney in Ropes & Gray's globally recognized intellectual property litigation practice.
-Marta has experience working on complex matters related to patents, trademarks, copyrights, and false advertising.
-Marta is a leader in the area of blockchain law, representing blockchain companies in matters related to intellectual property and speaking about the topic around the world.
+Marta Belcher is an attorney in Ropes & Gray's globally recognized intellectual property litigation practice, with experience working on complex patent, copyright, trademark, trade secret, and false advertising matters.
+Marta is a leader in the area of blockchain law, representing blockchain companies and a blockchain trade association in matters related to intellectual property and public policy, as well as speaking about blockchain law around the world, including at the World Economic Forum in Davos and in the European Parliament in Brussels.

 As the author of "Hacking the Patent System: A Guide to Alternative Licensing Options for Innovators," a comprehensive guide to patent aggregators and patent pledges, Marta advises clients and speaks frequently on the topic of defensive patent licensing strategy.